SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions-part-2.md

 ## Problem: Numerical Expression

 Bonny is an exceptionally powerful witch.
 As her natural power is not sufficient to successfully fight vampires and werewolves, she has started to master the power of Expressions.
-An expression is very hard to master, because the spell relies on the ability to **quickly solve mathematical expressions**.
+An expression is very hard to master because the spell relies on the ability to **quickly solve mathematical expressions**.

-In order to use an "Expression spell", the witch must know the result of a mathematical expression in advance.
+To use an "Expression spell", the witch must know the result of a mathematical expression in advance.
 An **Expression spell** consists of a few simple mathematical expressions.
-Each mathematical expression can contain operators for **summing up**, **subtraction**, **multiplying** and/or **division**.
+Each mathematical expression can contain operators for **summing up**, **subtraction**, **multiplying**, and/or **division**.

 The expression is solved without considering the mathematical rules for calculating numerical expressions.
 This means that the priority is applied according to the sequence of the operators, and not the type of calculation that they do.
 The expression **can contain brackets**, as **everything inside the brackets is calculated first**.
 Every expression can contain multiple brackets, but no nested brackets:
 - An expression containing **(…(…)…) is an invalid one**.